- Off road parking

 - Bed linen and towels inc. in rent

-- Off road parking for 2 cars and roadside parking
+- Off road parking for 2 cars only

 - Patio area with furniture